blaizard/bzd/README.md

 ```

 This is a non-exhaustive list of languages and their supported tools.
 In addition to that
-formater and linters for YAML, json and markdown are also available.
+formatter and linters for YAML, json and markdown are also available.

 | Language | Formatters   | Code Analyzers                      | Code Coverage | Test Framework | Documentation |
 | -------- | ------------ | ----------------------------------- | ------------- | -------------- | ------------- |